EDUCATION ABROAD PROGRAM (EAP) OPTIONS IN GERMANY

 A letter from Scott McElhinney, our Advisor for the German Study Abroad Program

-If you want to do this “immersion” option, you can either take up through German 4 by the end of the Spring Semester before you want to go on EAP for the year or Fall Semester or you can take up through German 2 or 3 by the end of the Spring Semester before you want to go and participate in the pre-Intensive Language Program (pre-ILP) in July in Berlin to learn the rest of second year German.
-Then you’ll be ready to enter the Intensive Language Program that all participants must take before starting regular courses alongside the German students beginning in October.
+If you want to do this “immersion” option, you can either take up through German 4 by the end of the Spring Semester before you want to go with UCEAP for the Year or Fall Semester or you can take up through German 2 or 3 by the end of the Spring Semester before you want to go and participate in the pre-Intensive Language Program (pre-ILP) in July in Berlin to learn the rest of second year German.
+Then you’ll be ready to enter the Intensive Language Program (ILP) that all participants must take before starting regular courses alongside the German students beginning in October.

-At first this might seem daunting, but gradually your German skills will improve sufficiently for you to do well in your classes.
-Every year, many UC students accomplish this and by the end of the year are quite proficient at a very high academic level.
+At first, taking regular courses taught in German might seem daunting, but gradually your German skills will improve sufficiently for you to do well in your classes.
+Every year, many UC students accomplish this and by the end of the semester or year are quite proficient at a high academic level.
 You can do it, too!
 This can serve you well if you go on to graduate school and want to do research in German-speaking areas, or if you want to do business of any kind in Germany or other parts of the world.

 Spending a full year in Germany allows your German skills to develop to a very high degree, plus it enables you to get to know the country and culture more deeply.
 You’re more likely to make close friendships by staying for a year, as well.

 If you can’t participate for an entire year, it’s still possible to do half a year of regular coursework.
 Fall Semester is problematic unless you are a graduating senior because it continues on until March, so other students would encounter the problem of missing Spring Semester back at Cal.
-The Advanced Spring Semester would be a better option for students who don’t want to miss two semesters here, but since there is no Intensive Language Program before this option (yet), you’d need to take through German 4 plus one upper division course taught in German.
-[EAP hopes to initiate an ILP for the Spring 2011 program so that only German 4 would be required before departure.
-Check the EAP website for updates.]
-The Spring Advanced (immersion) Program (April through July) has an early October application deadline.
+The Spring Semester would be a better option for students who don’t want to miss two semesters here.

-For all of these immersion options, Junior status and GPAs of 2.85 overall and in your German language courses are required.
+For all of these immersion options, Junior status (56 units including AP) and GPAs of 2.85 overall and in your German language courses are required.

-You can live in a single dorm room with German floormates so you can practice the German you’ve worked so hard to learn and apartments are also readily available.
+Like most students, you’ll probably live in a WG (Wohngemeinschaft) which is an apartment shared with German students.
+That way you can practice the German you’ve worked so hard to learn.

-So no matter what your class level, language level, or major, you’ll find an EAP option that can help you to get first-hand experience in Germany.
+So no matter what your class level, language level, or major, you’ll find a UCEAP option that can help you to get first-hand experience in Germany.
 What are you waiting for?
-Just click onto the EAP website to see photos, read student comments, and to get additional information and an application.
+Just click onto the UCEAP website to see photos, read student comments, and to get additional information.
 Go for it!

-For all questions about UC’s Education Abroad Program, please contact the UC Berkeley Education Abroad Advisor, Scott McElhinney.
+For all questions about UC’s Education Abroad Program, please contact the UC Berkeley Study Abroad Advisor for Germany, Scott McElhinney.